 That can carry on for some time, but it’s a problem when founders remain working in the business rather than on it.
 You end up with a single point of failure, falling victim to Trapped Founder Syndrome.

 Remedying Trapped Founder Syndrome

-There comes a time in any business where it is big enough to need product infrastructure and an independent sales function.
-It will need a full time CEO, to look at how departments are functioning, how the executive team is interacting, plan strategy, and review how people and processes are working.
+There comes a time in any business when it is big enough to need product infrastructure and an independent sales function.
+It will need a full-time CEO to look at how departments are functioning, and how the executive team is interacting, plan strategy, and review how people and processes are working.

-It will need someone to set the direction, remind staff of the company’s mission and goals, and to constantly look at the businesses tools, functions, and internal systems.
+It will need someone to set the direction, remind staff of the company’s mission and goals, and to constantly look at the business’s tools, functions, and internal systems.
 They need to ask questions like, how does it feel to work there?
-Has it got the right HR policies and practice to make it a great place to work?
+Has it got the right HR policies and practices to make it a great place to work?

-If a founder who is also the CEO is spending 80 per cent of their time in product or sales, then who is leading the business – and making it better?
+If a Founder who is also the CEO is spending 80 per cent of their time on product or sales, then who is leading the business – and making it better?

 Releasing the CEO

-In reality though, it can be challenging to come out of an area that is familiar – you know it, you’re good at it, and it works.
+In reality, though, it can be challenging to come out of an area that is familiar – you know it, you’re good at it, and it works.
 You have the whole history of the company in your head.
-Which is why, to get yourself as CEO out of say, sales, you’ll need around six to eight people, to do things like demand generation, lead generation, consulting and closing.
-You have to design a sales infrastructure, recruit, then build a pipeline.
+Which is why, to get yourself as CEO out of, say, sales, you’ll need around six to eight people to do things like demand generation, lead generation, consulting and closing.
+You have to design a sales infrastructure, recruit, and then build a pipeline.

 That’s why, if you’re the CEO and responsible for sales, and you want to be moving on from that in three or four years, you need to start building that team now.
 It’s going to take a lot of thinking and forward planning, and it will be difficult.
 But it’s much easier hiring your 21st salesperson than your first.
 You’ll have figured out what is right, and you’ll know what good looks like.